UbiqueInnovation/gradle-plugin-ubique-preset-android/README.md

 * Sets the Kotlin `jvmTarget` to Java 17
 * Sets the `isAbortOnError` flag of the `lintOptions` to false

+In addition to automatically applying a preset configuration, this plugin also provides a few utility functions for usage in build
+scripts:

+* Methods to read a property from either the project properties or a `local.properties` file in the module or project root
+    * `readProperty(propertyName)` for nullable properties
+    * `readPropertyWithDefault(propertyName, defaultValue)` for non-nullable properties

 ## Usage

 ```kotlin